Uniform Inductive Spatio-Temporal Kriging: Introduction

 \section{Introduction}

-In spatio-temporal tasks, the deployment of sensors is fundamental, as they provide the raw observations that underpin downstream applications such as intelligent transportation \cite{shao2022pre, shao2022decoupled}, environmental monitoring \cite{ferchichi2025deep}, and urban analytics \cite{jin2023spatio, jiang2022graph}.
-Ideally, sensor networks would densely cover the target region, enabling fine-grained modeling and decision making.
+Spatio-temporal applications rely on sensor deployments to collect raw observations for downstream tasks such as intelligent transportation \cite{shao2022pre, shao2022decoupled}, environmental monitoring \cite{ferchichi2025deep}, and urban analytics \cite{jin2023spatio, jiang2022graph}.
 In practice, however, the capital and maintenance costs of large-scale deployments \cite{wang2022inferring} make it infeasible to instrument every location with sensors.

-With the recent development of Graph Neural Networks (GNNs) \cite{kipf2016semi}, inductive spatio-temporal kriging (ISK) \cite{appleby2020kriging, wu2021inductive} has been proposed as a promising paradigm for this task.
-It models the sensing system as a graph and infers unobserved sensor signals from observed sensor data, using randomly sampled subgraphs for scalable learning.
-As illustrated in the left part of Fig \ref{A example for ISK under observed missing.}, circles denote observed sensors, stars denote unobserved sensors, and the sensors enclosed by the dashed circle form a subgraph sample.
+With the recent development of Graph Neural Networks (GNNs) \cite{kipf2016semi}, inductive spatio-temporal kriging (ISK) \cite{appleby2020kriging, wu2021inductive} has been proposed as a promising paradigm for inferring signals at unobserved locations.
+It models the sensing system as a graph, using randomly sampled subgraphs for scalable learning.

-However, in real-world deployments, observed sensors may suffer from missing values due to equipment failures, communication interruptions, and maintenance \cite{li2020spatiotemporal}.
-For instance, the California Performance Measurement System (PeMS) reports an average missing rate of about 10\% across thousands of sensors, and around 15\% in Los Angeles \cite{chen2003detecting}.
-In Beijing's intelligent transportation system, some loop sensors experience missingness rates of 20\% to 25\% \cite{qu2009ppca}.
-Moreover, a New Zealand highway traffic dataset contains many sensor with over 30\% missing data. \cite{li2024high}.